DigitalAgency711/DigitalAgency711/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&width=435&lines=Hi+there!+Nice+to+meet+you+%F0%9F%91%8B%F0%9F%8F%BB)](https://git.io/typing-svg)

-<h2 align="center">Here is Zootopia team</h2><br>
+<h2 align="center">Here is ZootoPia Team</h2><br>
-<h5 align="center">As we are global team, our developers are based all over the world.</h5>
-<h5>Our stack is mainly Angular, React, Next.js, Nest.js of Javascript frameworks and woo-commerce/shopify/lavavel of php frameworks.</h5>
+<h5 align="center">Zootopia team has a professional development team and marketing department, ranging from the development of various simple web and mobile applications to the development of huge applications.<br>

+We love our team members and value our team rules.

+We prioritize customer satisfaction and we are doing our best to satisfy their requirements. </h5>

+<h5>We also own a range of products for great investors and have a consultanting department for them as well.</h5>

 <img align="right" border="20" alt="PNG" src="https://github.com/DigitalAgency711/zootopia/blob/main/src/img/whoweare.jpg" width="500" height="270" />